Share your thoughts not your screen – how to hold healthy off-screen conversations as a family

 Ideally the results will be seen over-time though it is difficult to test results within a family type situation.
 However, there is no harm in pursuing opportunities to meet with each other purposefully and have shared time and focus.

-About Lisa Baker, Editor, Wellbeing News 4212 Articles
+About Lisa Baker, Editor, Wellbeing News 4656 Articles

-Editor Lisa Baker is passionate about the benefits of a holistic approach to healing.
-Lisa is a qualified Vibrational Therapist and has qualifications in Auricular Therapy, Massage, Kinesiology, Crystal Healing, Seichem and is a Reiki Master.
+Editor Lisa Baker is a professional writer and the owner of Need to See IT Publishing.
+However, Lisa is also passionate about the benefits of a holistic approach to healing, being a qualified Vibrational Therapist.
+Lisa also has qualifications in Auricular Therapy, Massage, Kinesiology, Crystal Healing, Seichem and is a Reiki Master.